Parts and accessories include eye shapes, ears, noses, wings and other images to assist in building your totem pole.

 All paper mask designs are printable on regular or heavy duty 8 1/2" x 11" paper.
 Print landscape mode for larger masks, portrait setting for smaller masks.

 Make paper tube totem pole sized to fit on a paper towel or gift wrap tubes.
 Cardboard tubes from toilet paper rolls, paper towels, aluminum foil, saran wrap, etc., make great bases for children to create paper totem poles.

 Children can cut out and color the totem pole creatures then paste or tape them onto the tubes.
-A few scissor snips here and there to the tubes to allow one tube to insert into the other can make them stackable.
+A few scissor snips here and there to the tubes to allow one tube to insert into the other can make them stack one atop the other.